R&H Logo

 What Damages Can I Recover in a Poor Workmanship Lawsuit?

-You’re not going to get rich suing over poor workmanship.
+You’re not going to get rich suing a contractor for poor workmanship.
 However, you can recover substantial costs that could help you repair or rebuild.

 Colorado awards only actual damages in most construction-related lawsuits.
 While you’re not likely to get compensation for pain and suffering, or be awarded punitive damages, you can recover attorney fees and legal costs if your contract calls for it.